Run a GEO / AEO audit in five steps: from picking URLs to fixing schema and re-running your free GEO audit tool.

 - How to Run a GEO / AEO Audit in 5 Steps (With Examples) — focus on one metric or lever at a time; validate with data before scaling spend.

-On this topic: Free GEO / AEO audit tool, GEO Content Optimizer, GEO ebook · What Is a GEO Audit?
+On this topic: GEO checklist, GEO ebook, GEO ebook · What Is a GEO Audit?
 (Generative Engine Optimisation & AI Overview Basics), Free GEO Audit vs Paid: When a Free AEO Checker Is Enough

-This walkthrough pairs with our free GEO audit tool so you can go from URL list to fixes without guesswork.
-Targets queries like geo audit tool and aeo checking tool by actually shipping improvements.
-According to BrightEdge Research (2025), brands that run structured GEO audits on a defined cadence see 2.4x more AI Overview impressions after 90 days compared to brands that make ad-hoc content changes without a systematic audit framework.
+This walkthrough pairs with Growthegy's GEO audit checklist so you can go from URL list to fixes without guesswork.
+Targets queries like geo audit tool and aeo checking tool by shipping improvements systematically.
+According to BrightEdge Research (2025), brands that run structured GEO audits on a defined cadence see 2.4x more AI Overview impressions after 90 days compared to brands that make ad-hoc content changes without a framework.

 Generative Engine Optimization (GEO) and Answer Engine Optimization (AEO) are disciplines focused on making your content machine-readable, quotable, and trustworthy enough for AI systems — including Google's AI Overviews, Perplexity, and ChatGPT — to cite.
 A GEO audit evaluates your pages against the criteria these systems use to select and summarize content.
 This five-step process gives you a repeatable workflow you can apply to any URL in under two hours.